jeffbuenting/SCCM/README.md

   - **`[PSObject[]]`SoftwareUpdate** (_Mandatory_):  Software update object that you want to remove.
 Use Get-CMSoftwareUpdate to get this object.
   - **`[String]`$DeploymentPackageName** (_Mandatory_): Deployment Package name.
   - **`[String[]]`SrcPath**: Path to the location where the update has been downloaded.
 This should be the parent.
-That way if there are multilple GUID Downloads associated with one patch, they will all be included with the upda
+That way if there are multilple GUID Downloads associated with one patch, they will all be included with the update

         This cannot be the same path as another Deployment Package.
   - **`[String]$SiteServer: SCCM Site Server.
 Defaults to the local computer